ch4mpy/spring-addons/samples/tutorials/README.md

 - enrich security SpEL

 ### 3.5. [`resource-server_with_additional-header`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_additional-header)
-Use a custom header, in addition to the access-token, to build a custom authentication.
+Use a custom header, in addition to the access token, to build a custom authentication.

 ### 3.6. [`resource-server_with_introspection`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_introspection)
 Quite like `resource-server_with_oauthentication`, using token introspection instead of JWT decoder.
 Please note this is likely to have performance impact.